ES-HPC-MPC: Exponentially Stable Hybrid Perception Constrained MPC for Quadrotor with Suspended Payloads

 In this section, we detail the tuning parameters for our proposed method.
 To ensure the exponential convergence of our proposed CLF within our MPC framework, we enforce the derivative of the CLF to satisfy the inequality constraint given in \eqref{eq:lyapunov_inequality_dot}.
 A key challenge is selecting an appropriate weight matrix \(\mathbf{W}\) for the CLF constraint.

-To address this challenge, we draw inspiration from the geometric control theory \cite{10804067}, which carefully designed the $\mathbf{W}$ matrix to bound the derivatives of the Lyapunov function.
+To address this, we draw inspiration from the geometric control theory \cite{10804067}, which carefully designs the $\mathbf{W}$ matrix to bound the derivatives of the Lyapunov function.
 We structure the $\mathbf{W}$ matrix in a similar way and apply them in our MPC method as